01 of 11

 10 of 11

-This easy tapa gets its name from the barbed darts used during a bullfight.
+Banderillas gets its name from the barbed darts used during a bullfight.
 You won't have to do any cooking.
-Instead, you'll employ your artistic talents to create a colorful skewer of ingredients.Continue to 11 of 11 below.
+Instead, you'll employ your artistic talents to create a colorful skewer of the ingredients.Continue to 11 of 11 below.

 11 of 11